isaac913/Tip-Calculator/README.md

   3. clicking on background of view will dismiss keyboard.

 Optional stories:
-  prevent double decimal point in the text field bill amount can not excess 50,000,000
+*  prevent double decimal point in the text field
+*  bill amount can not excess 50,000,000
+*  Remember the bill amount across app restarts.
+After an extended period of time, clear the state.
+This is a UI trick that    Apple uses with the Spotlight app.
+If you return there a minute later, it will show your most recent search. if you return 10 minutes later, it defaults to blank.
+To implement this, plug into the application lifecycle and track time using NSDate.
+*  Add a light/dark color theme to the settings view.
+In viewWillAppear, update views with the correct theme colors.

   Walk through:
 ![alt tag](https://github.com/isaac913/Tip-Calculator/blob/master/TipCalculator/tip%20calculator.gif)